 Those metrics (and others often hailed as top lead generation KPIs) don’t say much about the very thing they’re supposed to measure — lead generation.
 They don’t tell you how many leads you generate or whether those leads are actually qualified.
 They don’t even tell you how much those leads cost.
 Vanity lead generation metrics tell you about output and investment, not real, revenue-driving results.

-Instead, we argue that lead generation should be measured using qualified lead volume as the top-down KPI — because growing the number of qualified leads that your efforts create is the most immediate result of effective lead generation as well as marketing strategy and tactics.
+Instead, lead generation should be measured using qualified lead volume as the top-down KPI, because growing the number of qualified leads your efforts create is the most immediate result of effective marketing.

-Measuring qualified lead volume gets to the heart of what lead generation efforts, by themselves, can contribute to that ultimate bottom line: revenue.
-If you’re bringing in more companies that stand up to a minimum level of lead qualification, then your lead generation efforts have the potential to impact revenue.
+Measuring qualified lead volume gets to the heart of what lead generation can contribute to revenue.
+If you’re bringing in more companies that meet a minimum level of qualification, your efforts have real potential to drive business results.

 Pro-tip: To make things easier, use a platform like Databox to create a marketing reporting guide.